Fall is a great time to test garden soils.

 The soil test also provides information about the level of nutrients available.
 Depending on the soil test you choose, Phosphorus, Potassium, Magnesium, and Calcium are the most common nutrients you will receive information about.
 Nitrogen is an essential nutrient; however, it can be very mobile within the soil with values changing constantly which is why it is not included in a basic fertility test.
 Nitrogen is also the nutrient that plants need in the largest quantity.

-Nutrients can be added to soil in many different forms with the most common forms being manure, compost, or commercial fertilizers.
-Manure and compost are a nice option as they also add organic matter to the soil.
-Applications of fertilizer should be made based off your soil test levels.
+Nutrients can be added to soil in many forms, the most common being manure, compost, or commercial fertilizers.
+Manure and compost are nice options as they also add organic matter to the soil.
+Applications of fertilizer should be made based on your soil test levels.

 For more information or any questions about soil management, contact your local Extension office.

 From: The Garden Scoop by Ryan Pankau, with supplemental information from Katie Parker